-(5) If a student does not adhere to the deadline set, a fail grade shall be awarded for the Bachelor's or Master's thesis.
-A repeat attempt shall be subject to the provisions in Section 23(6).
+(5) If a student does not adhere to the deadline that has been set, a fail grade shall be awarded for the Bachelor's or Master's thesis.
+Repeat attempts shall be subject to the requirements set out in Section 23(6).